-Remark that with this level of generality, a better the statement cannot be made regarding the fact that we may have to change $\check{x}$ into $\check{x}'$ to get the differential in $(\mathcal{B})$.
+Note that with this level of generality, no stronger statement can be made: one may have to replace $\check{x}$ with $\check{x}'$ to get the differential in $(\mathcal{B})$.
 In fact, let us consider the tower of spectra such that:

 and the integer function $\phi$ such that: